Charles Knapp (scholar): Biography

-He was born in New York City.
-He graduated from Columbia University at age 19 and received a Doctorate of Philosophy (Ph.D.) in 1890 at 22 years of age, having been prize fellow 1887-1890.
-He became tutorial fellow in Latin (1890–91) and was appointed instructor in Latin and Greek (1891-1902), and adjunct professor of classical philology (1902–06).
-In 1906, he became a noted professor of classical philology at Barnard College, a women's liberal arts college affiliated with Columbia University.
+Knapp was born in New York City.
+He graduated from Columbia University at the age of 19 and received a PhD there in 1890, aged 22, having been a prize fellow from 1887 to 1890.
+He was a tutorial fellow in Latin (1890–1891), then an instructor in Latin and Greek (1891–1902), and adjunct professor of classical philology (1902–1906).
+In 1906, he became a professor of classical philology at Barnard College, a women's liberal arts college affiliated with Columbia University.

-An intellectual at heart, Knapp was nonetheless well liked by his students, as referenced in Barnard College: The First Fifty Years, a book presenting the history of the women's college and published by Columbia University.
+Knapp was well liked by his students, as recorded in Barnard College: The First Fifty Years, a history of the college published by Columbia University.

 Dr. Knapp used to say to his freshmen that he and they were alike travelers on the road of learning, and the space between was so small, in comparison with the length of the road, that it need be no hindrance to pleasant companionship thereon.
 Throughout his long teaching life this was his characteristic attitude, and his students recognized that his passion for intellectual honesty and hard work were equaled by his kindness and enthusiasm.